Laban254/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd prints the working directory why?
+pwd prints the working directory in the Terminal why?